 Roberto Padilla II

-Roberto Padilla II, Assistant Professor, received his doctorate from The Ohio State University in 2009, with a specialization in Modern East Asia.
+Roberto Padilla II, Associate Professor, received his doctorate from The Ohio State University in 2009, with a specialization in Modern East Asia.
 His dissertation, titled: "Science, Nurses, Physicians and Disease: The Role of Medicine in the Construction of a Modern Japanese Identity, 1868-1912," examines the way physicians of Western medicine in late nineteenth century Japan used medicine as a tool to assert a modern identity, while also drawing distinctions between Japanese and their nearby Asian neighbors.
 Padilla’s current research interests center on how nineteenth century Japanese medical practitioners engaged in experiments using human subjects and created disease categories related to beriberi and cholera to “Orientalize” Chinese and Koreans.